faasm/development/README.md

-# mono
+# Faasm Development Repo

-Monorepo for faasm development
+This repo collects all the sub-repositories of the Faasm project and is used for development.